Computing longest palindromic substring after single-character or block-wise edits: Abstract

 \section{Abstract}

 \emph{Palindromes} are important objects in strings which have been extensively studied from combinatorial, algorithmic, and bioinformatics points of views.
-Manacher [J. ACM 1975] proposed a seminal algorithm that computes the longest substring palindromes (LSPals) of a given string in $O(n)$ time, where $n$ is the length of the string.
-In this paper, we consider the problem of finding the LSPal after the string is \emph{edited}.
-We present an algorithm that uses $O(n)$ time and space for preprocessing, and answers the length of the LSPals in $O(\ell + \log \log n)$ time, after a substring in $T$ is replaced by a string of arbitrary length $\ell$.
-This outperforms the query algorithm proposed in our previous work [CPM 2018] that uses $O(\ell + \log n)$ time for each query.
+It is known that the length of the longest palindromic substrings (LPSs) of a given string $T$ of length $n$ can be computed in $O(n)$ time by Manacher's algorithm [J. ACM '75].
+In this paper, we consider the problem of finding the LPS after the string is edited.
+We present an algorithm that uses $O(n)$ time and space for preprocessing, and answers the length of the LPSs in $O(\log (\min \{\sigma, \log n\}))$ time after a single character substitution, insertion, or deletion, where $\sigma$ denotes the number of distinct characters appearing in $T$.
+We also propose an algorithm that uses $O(n)$ time and space for preprocessing, and answers the length of the LPSs in $O(\ell + \log \log n)$ time, after an existing substring in $T$ is replaced by a string of arbitrary length $\ell$.